-Asha Wafer is an Account Associate in RALLY’s Los Angeles office with experience in message development, strategic communications, research, and analysis.
+Asha Wafer is an Account Executive in RALLY’s Los Angeles office with experience in message development, strategic communications, research, and analysis.

 At RALLY, Asha works with the James Beard Foundation, Campaign Zero, the Democratic Congressional Campaign Committee, Imaginable Futures, and the Center for Biological Diversity, supporting her clients in advocating for racial equity, police reform, educational equity, and environmental justice.